jeremyjpj0916/stock-market-alerts/README.md

 This code should just run in the background on your computer making the checks.

-Note, for text from gmail functionality to work, enable the "allow less secure apps" login feature tied to your gmail account.
-Maybe use a spare gmail if you have security concerns.
+<b>Note, for text from gmail functionality to work, enable the "allow less secure apps" login feature tied to your gmail account.</b> Maybe use a spare gmail if you have security concerns.

 <b>Configurable fields within the main.py</b><br /><br />
 SMS + GMAIL Details: